ckbball/node-express-starter/README.md

 And this will allow you to connect to MongoDB instance you have set up.

-Also in the config folder you will need to add a default.json file. inside the file you need to add
+Also in the config folder you will need to add a default.json file. inside the file you need to add:
 `
 {
   "MONGO_URI": "<your mongo instance connection string>",